 Ken Horstman is the senior director of total compensation at the University of Minnesota, one of the largest public research universities in the United States, covering five campuses across the state.
-In his role, he has responsibility for the strategic direction and administration of the University’s compensation and classification programs, as well as employee benefit programs covering retirement, health, wellness, and welfare benefits.
+He has responsibility for the strategic direction and administration of the University’s compensation and classification programs, and employee benefit programs covering retirement, health, wellness, and welfare benefits.
 The University’s self-insured health plan represents over 38,000 enrolled members across Minnesota.
 Mr. Horstman has over 30 years of experience in the areas of employee benefits, human resources, and operations management.
 He holds undergraduate and graduate business degrees from the University of Minnesota.
 He is also certified as an employee benefits specialist (CEBS), and as a senior professional in human resources (SPHR).
 Ken is a regular Action Group guest blogger, most recently sharing his perspective about his appointment to Board Chair.
 Click here to view Ken’s blog.